jorritfolmer/TA-dmarc/README.md

    * Validate XML: Whether or not to validate the DMARC XML against the DMARC XSD
 4. Click add

-### IMAP input
+### Mailbox input

-TA-dmarc can fetch DMARC aggregate reports from an IMAP server.
+TA-dmarc can fetch DMARC aggregate reports from an IMAP or POP3 server.
 It will look for:

 1. messages with "Report domain:" in the subject.
 2. attachments with .xml, .zip or xml.gz file extentions